 This district has been represented by democrat John Conyers since 1964.
 Conyers' image has been tarnished since his wife Monica, formerly Detroit city council president, pled guilty to bribery and served time in federal prison.
-He was challenged in the 2012 democrat primary by state senator Glenn Anderson, whose base in the mostly white suburbs of Westland and Redford was moved from the 11th district into the 13th; Senator Bert Johnson, and State Rep. Shanelle Jackson.
-Conyers won 55% to 18% for Anderson, 13% for Jackson, and 10% for Johnson.
-Conyers was nearly disqualified due to having signature gatherers who were not registered to vote, but a judge ordered him back on the ballot.
+He won only 55% in the 2012 primary.
+In 2014, Conyers was nearly disqualified due to having signature gatherers who were not registered to vote, but a judge ordered him back on the ballot.
 He defeated pastor Horace Sheffield 74-26 in the democrat primary.
-Republican Jeff Gorman is running.
+He beat Detroit City Clerk Janice Winfrey 60-40 in the primary.
+Jeff Gorman is the Republican candidate.

 District 14 (E Detroit, Southfield, Farmington, Pontiac) Safe democrat.